Student Support Programs

 Navigating college isn't easy, but it is important to know that there are programs that can help support you no matter your background!

-These services can help students navigate the college system and support students' access and success within academic settings and courses.
+Student support programs provide students with the services necessary for success in college.
+These services can help students navigate the college system and support students with academic settings and courses.

 Whether you decide to go to a four-year institution or a community college, be sure to check out all the different kinds of support programs and services they offer.